MS-LIMA/PhotonSerializer/README.md

 For using PUN2’s custom type registering method, a custom type must be serialized to byte array.
 In many cases, byte serialization is performed using Binary Formatter.
 However, Binary Formatter creates a significant amount of additional bytes, which will hurt traffic for network intensive games and give poor experience for mobile users who cannot use free WIFI connection.
 In addition, Binary Formatter cannot serialize Unity's Vector2, Vector3, Quaternion and etc.

-This paper provides custom type registering method with script and compares the difference with other serialization methods.
+This archive provides custom type registering method with script and compares the difference with other serialization methods.

 # II.
 Serialize with Binary Formatter
 ### 1. Serialize and Measure the Size